daem0nc0re/PrivFu/README.md

         -c, --command  : Specifies command to execute.
         -d, --domain   : Specifies domain name to add.
 Default value is "DefaultDomain".
         -u, --username : Specifies username to add.
 Default value is "DefaultUser".
-        -i, --id       : Specifies RID for virtual group.
+        -i, --id       : Specifies RID for virtual domain.
 Default value is "110".
         -f, --full     : Flag to enable all available privileges.
 ```